Virginia Tech® home

 Anchor Points

-Many roofs on university buildings will have a designated anchor point already installed for convenience.
+Many roofs on university buildings will have a designated anchor point already installed.
 Others may have a mobile anchor point that personnel must be trained on prior to use, and some roofs may not provide any fall protection (and temporary systems must be implemented by the personnel accessing it).
 Available information on fall protection systems per building is provided on the Roof Access Chart.

 singular roof anchor